SALARY TABLE 2023-RUS

-UPDATE: Six additional areas will be added in 2018, one for Virginia Beach, VA and a second one for those working in and around Burlington, Vt.
+UPDATE: Six additional areas were added in 2018, one for Virginia Beach, VA and a second one for those working in and around Burlington, Vt.
 There were thirteen cities added to the 2016 locality rate tables.
 The 13 cities included Albany, N.Y.; Albuquerque, N.M.; Austin, Texas; Charlotte, N.C.; Colorado Springs, Co.; Davenport, Iowa; Harrisburg, Pa.; Kansas City, Mo.; Laredo, Texas; Las Vegas, Nev.; Palm Bay, Fla.; St. Louis, Mo.; and Tucson, Ariz.

 It’s important to note that a locality rate is considered basic pay for computing the following, as applicable:

 - Premiums for life insurance and benefits

 - Lump-sum payments for accrued and accumulated annual leave

 - Post differentials under 5 U.S.C.
 5925(a) and danger pay allowances under 5 U.S.C.
 5928 for an employee temporarily working in a foreign area when the employee’s official worksite is located in a locality pay area